EchoMAV/docs/docs/echopilot_carrier_pinout.md

 | 9          |  NA         |   NA      | NC                  |
 | 10         |  O         |  3.3V       | RX (from modem's perspective)

+!!! note
+    Custom software is required to implement Iridium SBD communications.
+Pinmux modifications may be required pending how a software implementation leverages the Iridium modem IO.
 #### Ethernet 2 (J9)
 This connector is used for Ethernet (100 Mbps to the Jetson).
+This is connected to a KSZ8795CLXIC 4-port ethernet switch onboard the EchoPilot AI.
+!!! note
+    The magnetics for Ethernet 2 are onboard the Carrier Board.

 Connector: J9, Part Number: SM04B-GHS-TB(LF)(SN)
 Mating Connector: GHR-04V-S